mithunshanbhag/mithunshanbhag.github.io/_posts/2019-02-28-high-availability-azure-1-basics.md

 #### Availability Zone

 An [availability zone](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview) comprises of one or more datacenters.
-Each availability zone has its own distinct, independent infrastructure for power, cooling, and networking.
+Each availability zone has its own autonomous, independent infrastructure for power, cooling, and networking.

 The Azure resources that support availability zones are [listed here](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#services-that-support-availability-zones).
 Please note that these Azure resources can be categorized as follows: